-Moody's will work with the County to analyze and forecast sales collections on a quarterly basis.
-Will also develop quarterly written report for the County to discuss the sales tax forecast, as well as national, regional and local trends.
+The County is looking to extend the contract for one (1) additional year, effective the date the contract amendment is executed by the County written report for the County to discuss the sales tax forecast, as well as national, regional and local trends.
 Will assist the County in discussions with NYS agencies regarding questions the county may have relating to the sales receipts.